 Baltimore Maritime Museum

-Standing seven-stories high and capped by a glass pyramid, this is widely considered to be the best aquarium in America.
-It houses...
+Standing seven stories high and capped by a glass pyramid, this is widely considered to be the best aquarium in America, with 17,000...

 Top of the World Observation Deck

 For a bird's-eye view of Baltimore, head to the observation deck at the World Trade Center.

 Ship-lovers should consider a visit to the Baltimore Maritime Museum , which offers ship tours aboard a Coast Guard Cutter, lightship...

 Howl at the Moon

 Howl stands out from the cookie-cutter clubs of Power Plant Live with its innovative theme: dueling pianos and a back-up band play...

 Vaccaro's serves some of the best desserts and coffee in town.
 The cannolis are legendary.